-- Refer to all Langlade County Fair General Rules and Regulations & Chapter ATCP160 at the beginning of this book. - Poultry exhibitors are required to comply with all the statutory and regulatory provisions of the State of Wisconsin relating to animal health.
+- Refer to all Langlade County Fair General Rules & Regulations & Chapter ATCP160 at the beginning of this book. - Poultry exhibitors are required to comply with all the statutory & regulatory provisions of the State of Wisconsin relating to animal health.
 See current animal health regulations. - Each exhibitor shall be allowed one entry per lot number with a maximum of 15 total breed class entries. - All poultry will need an identifying leg band. - All poultry must be owned by the exhibitor by June 1st of the current fair year.
-Exhibitor must show their own animal. - All poultry must be feathered birds younger than 6 weeks may not be shown. - All poultry must originate from an NPIP participating flock, Wisconsin Tested Flock, Wisconsin Associate Flock or shall be individually tested for Pullorum-Typhoid within 90 days of exhibition.
+Exhibitors must show their own animal. - All poultry must be feathered birds younger than 6 weeks may not be shown, unless a meat bird - All poultry must originate from an NPIP participating flock, Wisconsin Tested Flock, Wisconsin Associate Flock or shall be individually tested for Pullorum-Typhoid within 90 days of exhibition.
 Birds for exhibition may not be housed or co-mingled with any untested/uncertified birds.
 Exhibitors are required to provide a photocopy of one of the following as proof of Pullorum-free status: Pullorum-free certificate from breeder or hatchery, which includes the NPIP number, DATCP letter of acceptance as a Wisconsin Tested or Associate Flock, or a Wisconsin Individual Poultry Test Report.
-These photocopies must be presented to the superintendent or associate before unloading birds and will not be returned to the exhibitor. - If exhibiting eggs, exhibitors must test whole flock for Pullorum-Typhoid or must originate from a NPIP participating flock.
-If exhibitor does not have flock certification, eggs will not be exhibited. - Poultry showing signs of disease when checked in or during fair will be removed immediately.
-Animals will be inspected at check in by the superintendent or another Poultry leader. - Birds must be free of lice.
-Birds with lice or other pests will be sent home. - Exhibitors are expected to care for and groom their own poultry.
-They are expected to replace shavings daily.
-Shavings will be provided.
-Cages and floor around the cages should be clean.
-Exhibitors must provide their own food and water dishes. - Exhibitors are required to participate in barn duty.
-Sign-up sheet will be available to the fair. - The American Standard of Perfection will govern poultry judging. - Poultry judging will take place in the center ring of the building.
+These photocopies must be presented to the superintendent or associate before unloading birds & will not be returned to the exhibitor. - If exhibiting eggs, exhibitors must test the whole flock for Pullorum-Typhoid or must originate from a NPIP participating flock.
+If the exhibitor does not have flock certification, eggs will not be exhibited. - Birds must be free of lice.
+Birds with lice or other pests will be sent home. - Exhibitors are required to participate in building duty.
+Sign-up sheet will be available to the fair. - The American Standard of Perfection will govern poultry judging.

+- Poultry judging will take place in the center ring of the building.
 Handling of the birds is important as the exhibitor will have to walk his or her birds to the center ring for judging.
-Only the department superintendent may assist a youth member. - Showmanship judging will follow breed judging. - Proper Show attire is important!
-Jeans and long sleeve shirts or show coats are acceptable. - See the Vet Science Department for Educational Exhibits. - Fur & Feather Sale (Poultry & Rabbits): Sunday of fair at 2:00 p.m.
+Only a parent or another project youth may assist a youth member. - Showmanship judging will follow breed judging. - Proper Show attire is important!
+Jeans & long-sleeved shirts or show coats are acceptable. - See the Vet Science Department for Educational Exhibits. - Fur & Feather Sale (Poultry & Rabbits): Sunday of fair at 2:00 p.m.
 Only one animal (rabbit, or poultry) may be sold in the auction.
 Exhibitors may sell any breed.
-Youth wishing to participate in the Fair Small Animal Auction must pick up an informational packet from the mandatory small animal auction meeting to be held in June.
+Youth wishing to participate in the Fair Small Animal Auction must pick up an informational packet from their species superintendent.